 Krka’s Skradinski buk is known as one of the most beautiful calcium carbonate waterfalls in Europe.
 Under Skradinski buk lies Hydroelectric Power Plant Jaruga, one of the oldest power-generating facilities in the world.

-With preserved ecosystems and plenty of scientific, educational, recreational and touristic opportunities, Krka stands as one of the most stunning and unique national parks in Croatia.
+With preserved ecosystems and plenty of scientific, educational, recreational, and touristic opportunities, Krka stands as one of the most stunning and unique national parks in Croatia and beyond.

 Boat excursions to Visovac Island, Roški slap, and Krka Monastery are some of the most popular activities in the park.